 Costs for programs of study at University of the Cumberlands are competitive and affordable.
 Click here to view tuition rates and fees.

 BEFORE you submit any additional admissions requirements, please submit a graduate application.

 For admission to the teacher education certification program, the following items are necessary:

 - Completed Graduate Application and payment of the $30 associated fee

 - A completed Bachelor's or advanced degree from an accredited institution of higher education is required to apply to all teacher certification programs, including certification for special ed teachers.
-Official transcripts must be received from all previously attended colleges/universities.
+Submit official transcripts from all applicable colleges/universities attended; must be received directly from the issuing college or university.
 Transcripts sent in from students cannot be accepted even if they are in a sealed envelope.
 Official transcripts can be accepted in two ways: